Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Numerical Applications

-Figure \ref{thyroid_plots} (c) presents the true cluster allocation with respect to the variables T4 and RT3U, indicating the true group memberships.
+We generated cluster allocations and uncertainty estimates for the SFM model with $K^* = 3$, using conditional probability allocation summary, defined in Section \ref{section51}.
+Figure \ref{thyroid_plots} (c) presents the true cluster allocation with respect to the variables T4 and RT3U.
 For more information on the interpretation of these variables, we refer to \cite{scrucca2023model}.
-Figure \ref{thyroid_plots} (d) shows the optimal cluster allocation summary with $K^* = 3$ components, generated under the SFM posterior predictive distribution, using the conditional probability allocation loss defined in Section section \eqref{section41}.
-Figure \ref{thyroid_plots} (b) displays the posterior distribution of the number of components of the original posteriors.
+Plot (d) shows the optimal cluster allocation summary with $K^* = 3$ components, generated under the SFM posterior predictive distribution, using the conditional probability allocation loss defined in Section \ref{section51}, while Figure \ref{thyroid_plots} (b) displays the posterior distribution of the number of components from the original posteriors.

-The ARI for the optimal cluster allocation summary under the SFM prior is 0.88, with a classification error of 0.06, compared to 0.91 for the optimal clustering summary from the SFM method and a classification error of 0.028.
-In comparison, for the \texttt{mclust} method, we have 0.877 ARI and a classification error of 0.037.
+We performed an additional evaluation of the cluster summary estimates generated under the SFM model.
+The ARI for the cluster allocation under the original SFM posterior is 0.88, with a classification error of 0.06, compared to 0.91 and 0.028 for the optimal clustering summary from the SFM posterior.
+Similarly, the \texttt{mclust} method yields an ARI of 0.877 and a classification error of 0.037.